woodcox/11ty-solid-base/README.md

 ~~~

 ## Purgecss
 Your css files will be automatically purged of unused css in production.
-To configure the purgecssPlugin modify the `config/build/esbuild.js`.
-You can use any configuration pattern from [purgecss](https://purgecss.com/configuration.html), but you don't need set the `css:` options as this is automatically included from the metafile.
+To configure the purgecssPlugin modify the `config/build/esbuild.js` file.
+You can use any configuration pattern from [purgecss](https://purgecss.com/configuration.html), but you don't need to set the `css:` options as this is automatically included from the metafile.

 ~~~js
 plugins: [